TheGreek97/user_studies/README.md

 For LLM-generated training, run a job dispatcher in the background:

 `nohup php artisan queue:work --timeout 6000 > storage/logs/jobs.log 2>storage/logs/jobs.err < /dev/null &`

+The command `ps -xw | grep "php artisan"` can be used to verify the background job is running.